jmrapp1/NitroNet/README.md

 These two snippets of code take the MyObject instance and go through the process of splitting it up.
 In the first case it splits the object into 3 parts, by default.
 In the second case it splits the object into the 5 parts as specified by the second parameter.

-Note that this process does have the drawback of taking a longer amount of time, a few milliseconds or so longer.
+**Note:** This process does have the drawback of taking a few milliseconds longer.